felipefpx/flutter_clean_bloc/README.md

 - [json_annotation](https://pub.dev/packages/json_annotation): Classes and helper functions that support JSON code generation via the `json_serializable` package;
 - [nuvigator](https://pub.dev/packages/nuvigator): A powerful routing abstraction over Flutter navigator, providing some new features and an easy way to define routers;
 - [provider](https://pub.dev/packages/provider): A wrapper around InheritedWidget to make them easier to use and more reusable.
+- [rxdart](https://pub.dev/packages/rxdart): RxDart is an implementation of the popular reactiveX api for asynchronous programming, leveraging the native Dart Streams api.

 ## Dev Dependencies

+- [bloc_test](https://pub.dev/packages/bloc_test): A testing library which makes it easy to test blocs.
+Built to be used with the bloc state management package;
 - [build_runner](https://pub.dev/packages/build_runner): A build system for Dart code generation and modular compilation;
 - [effective_dart](https://pub.dev/packages/effective_dart): Linter rules corresponding to the guidelines in Effective Dart;
 - [json_serializable](https://pub.dev/packages/json_serializable): Automatically generate code for converting to and from JSON by annotating Dart classes;